 - Salt and pepper

-- Heat the oil in a wok over a moderate heat
+Heat the oil in a wok over a moderate heat.
+Add the spring onions and fry for one minute.

-I serve this with beansprouts and French beans stir-fried with spring onions and sesame oil.
+I serve this with a beansprouts and French beans stir-fried with spring onions and sesame oil.
 Lovely.